Editor’s note: this article has been updated for comprehensiveness.

 - Having buy-in from leadership and senior management to performance management

-- Ensuring that the performance management cycle is continuous and not an annual process
+- Ensuring the performance management cycle is continuous and not an annual process

-- Having easy to use performance management software that supports effective performance management and gives you visibility of performance management activity.
+- Having easy to use performance management software which supports effective performance management and gives you visibility of performance management activity.

 - The skills and willingness of your managers to deliver effective performance management on a day-to-day basis

-If you’d like to learn more about how to achieve these things and how to embed value-adding, effective performance management processes in your organisation, read our free guide to succeeding with Performance Management.
-Just enter your details below and we will send you the guide straight away:
+If you’d like to learn more about how to make your performance management system more effective and productive while embedding value-adding, effective performance management processes into your organisation, check out our free guide to succeeding with Performance Management.

 Curious about how Clear Review works?